14 Ecommerce Tips to Boost Sales for Small Businesses

 3. Be mobile-friendly

-One of the online business tips we keep returning to is the importance of mobile.
+One of the ecommerce business tips we keep returning to is the importance of mobile.

 Simply put, in today’s world, you’re irrelevant if you aren’t building your ecommerce business with mobile in mind.